|Name||California Beverage Container Recycling and Litter Reduction Act (AB 2020)|

 Processing payments are paid to all redemption centers and to curbside programs to help cover the costs of recycling materials with a low scrap value.
 Processing Payment amounts vary by container type and are determined annually, based on based on audited data and scrap market prices.
 Part of the processing payments are supplied by distributors' processing fees, but the majority of processing payments come from unredeemed deposits.
 Unredeemed deposits are also used to administer the system and fund education programs.

 Processing Fee amounts are a specific percentage of the Processing Payment, determined based on the recycling rate of the container type.
 Beverage distributors pay the "processing fee" into the recycling fund.[b]

-Since implementation of the deposit program, California's beverage container recycling rates have increased significantly, from an overall 52% in 1988 to 85% in 2013.
-In the eight years from 2006 to 2013 alone, the program has increased recycling from 13 billion containers per year to more than 18.2 billion containers per year.[a]
-Because California is so large, that increase, of 5.2 billion containers, has an impact on the nation’s beverage container recycling rate as well.
-The 18.2 billion containers recycled in California are nearly 21% of the 88.2 billion containers that are recycled nationally each year.
+Since implementation of the deposit program, California's beverage container recycling rates have increased significantly, from an overall 52% in 1988 to 75% in 2017.
+In the twelve years from 2006 to 2017 alone, the program has increased recycling from 13 billion containers per year to more than 18.4 billion containers per year.[a]
+Because California is so large, that increase, of 5.4 billion containers, has an impact on the nation’s beverage container recycling rate as well.
+The 18.4 billion containers recycled in California are nearly 21% of the 88.2 billion containers that are recycled nationally each year.
 1 out of 5 beverage containers recycled in the USA are recycled in California.

 [c] Source: Calrecycle.
 "2019 Processing Fees" December 14, 2018.